 Dr. Maureen Stress spent her early childhood in Detroit before moving to Germany as a teen.
-Her international education, combined with growing up a first generation American, afforded her an understanding of the common ties that bond all children – a desire to be loved by family and friends, to be kept safe, and to realize academic and occupational success.
+Her international education, combined with growing up a first-generation American, afforded her an understanding of the common ties that bind all children – a desire to be loved by family and friends, to be kept safe, and to realize academic and occupational success.

 After completing her training, Dr. Stress started pediatric clinics at two Chicago private practices.
-In 2009, Dr. Stress founded Children's Neuropsychological Services (CNS), a practice dedicated to serving children, adolescents, and young adults with a variety of complaints including: unexplained academic difficulties, attention deficits and hyperactivity, emotional and behavioral dysregulation, poor socialization, serious medical illness, neurological disorders, and psychiatric disorders.
-Dr. Stress has expertise in learning disorders, attention deficit/hyperactivity disorder, autistic spectrum disorders, traumatic brain injuries, and psychiatric disorders.
+In 2009, Dr. Stress founded Children's Neuropsychological Services (CNS), a practice dedicated to serving children, adolescents, and young adults with a variety of complaints including unexplained academic difficulties, attention deficits and hyperactivity, emotional and behavioral dysregulation, poor socialization, serious medical illness, neurological disorders, and psychiatric disorders.
+Dr. Stress has expertise in learning disorders, attention-deficit/hyperactivity disorder, autistic spectrum disorders, traumatic brain injuries, and psychiatric disorders.
 She has been an invited speaker to assist with educating the public on brain injury, developmental disabilities and the importance of inclusion and access for individuals engaging in habilitation or rehabilitation.
-Dr. Stress has authored numerous peer reviewed articles and book chapters.
+Dr. Stress has authored numerous peer-reviewed articles and book chapters.
 Her work has been presented both locally and internationally.
 However, her primary interest is clinical practice.
 Dr. Stress is also on staff in the Department of Psychiatry at Cook County Health.

 Dr. Stress is a licensed Clinical Psychologist in Illinois.
 Dr. Stress has met the American Board of Professional Psychology's general requirements, as well as the specific education and training requirements of the American Board of Clinical Neuropsychology for admission to candidacy to become board certified in Clinical Neuropsychology.
 Dr. Stress is currently in the process of obtaining board certification.
 For a full review of her curriculum vitae please click.